beancount/beangulp/README.rst

 Beancount ledger from account statements and other documents and for managing documents.

-``beangulp`` is compatible with both Beancount 2.3 and the unreleased Beancount 3.0. ``beangulp`` is the evolution of ``beancount.ingest`` in Beancount 2.3 and replaces it in the upcoming Beancount 3.0 release.
+``beangulp`` is compatible with both Beancount 2.3 and the Beancount 3.0. ``beangulp`` is the evolution of ``beancount.ingest`` in Beancount 2.3 and replaces it in the Beancount 3.0 release.

 Documentation is available in form of code docstrings and `examples`__.
 The `documentation`__ for ``beancount.ingest`` provided